Aravin/Aravin/README.md

 🌱 I’m currently learning React.js, Next.js, DSA and so on.

-And building a new app called Resume Tree - Free & Open-source Resume/CV Generator https://github.com/Aravin/Resume-Tree
+And building a new app called Resume Vita - Free & Open-source Resume/CV Generator https://github.com/Aravin/Resume-Tree Alpha version of Resume Vita can be accessed from https://www.resumevita.com/

 <!--